benitomartin/bank-churn-classification/README.md

 <u><b>Future Improvements:</b></u>

-- Feature extraction ha shown to increase the correlation with the churn.
-The balance feature, which represent the money the people have in the account in unbalanced.
-A possibility that can be explored is to create an additional feature with balance as binary (money or not money)
+- Feature extraction has shown to increase the correlation with the churn.
+This possibility can be further explored and create an additional features.

 - Adding more data of people who churned can be also helpful as oversampling would oly overfit the model adding duplicated features and undersampling would reduce the data to 20% of the original data.